Permits and regulations for the Inca Trail

 Entrance Only With Licensed Guide

 As of July 1 2017, no one can enter Machu Picchu without the guidance of a certified licensed guide for Machu Picchu.
 Guides must be official Machu Picchu guides and present an up-to-date and valid guide identification.
-Guides need to sign in and sign out all visitors and informing visitors of the new regulations of the park.
+Guides need to sign in and sign out all visitors and inform visitors of the new regulations of the park.
 With a professional company, you will have your own official licensed guide that will personally guide your group.

 When your group is finished visiting the Citadel of Machu Picchu you must exit with your guide.

-Three Specific Circuits or Routes
+Four Specific Circuits or Routes

 Huayna Picchu & Machu Picchu Mountain